dazsmith123/mihalismmh/README.md

 <p>Today, 08-06-2019 I have started working on Mihalism.
 Let's make this the script it once was again.
 If you would like more information about the status / completion of this fork, please contact me at my personal email address dsmith[at]dazsmith.net</p>

-<p>UPDATE 09-06-2019: I have already rewritten nearly 75% of database queries along with a completely brand new database class based on PDO, which means that Mihalism is now supporting PHP7 to a certain extent.
-Stay tuned. ;)</p>
+<p>UPDATE 09-06-2019: I have already rewritten nearly 75% of database queries along with a completely brand new database class based on PDO, which means that Mihalism is now supporting PHP7 to a certain extent.</p>

+<p>Next up; implement the <a href="https://www.smarty.net/">Smarty template system</a>, this will help make Mihalism  <more secure>, and will make the pages load much faster!</p>

+<p>Stay tuned. ;)</p>